NBStephens/RDN_segmentation/README.md

-# RDN_segmetation
+# RDN_segmentation
-Home of the FEMR lab RDN segmtation software
+Home of the FEMR lab RDN segmentation software

 # Install
 This project uses python poetry to manage the environment